Content

 f

-- # of innovative building methods and materials introduced that have a significant impact on the cost and quality of housing
+- # of innovative housing models, building methods and materials introduced that have a significant impact on the cost and quality of housing

-- km2 of land made available for housing development
+- km2 of infrastructure-ready land made available for housing development

-To develop communities with a suitable mix of tenure and typology and a focus on social outcomes
+To create communities with a mix of tenures and housing types to enhance social outcomes

 a